 EV310 Environmental Ethics and Policy (3 cr.)
 A discussion course that introduces the student to the variety of ethical approaches taken with regard to environmental issues, including creation care, stewardship, biocentrism, ecocentrism, ecofeminism, the land ethic, and deep ecology.
 Students will also look at environmental policies that arise out of these various approaches to environmental ethics.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing.